-We are indebted to Friend of the Archive Allan Rooks, for so carefully preserving and making available to us, another of Martins’ product leaflets.
-This one focusses on the work of the Bank’s INCOME TAX DEPARTMENTS, - the various services offered by the bank to those in need of tax advice.
+We are indebted to friend of the Archive Allan Rooks, for so carefully preserving and making available to us, another of Martins’ late 1960s product leaflets.
+This one focusses on the work of the Bank’s INCOME TAX DEPARTMENTS who provide the services offered by the bank to those in need of tax advice.
 It is May 1967 – The Beatles might have been friendly with Harold Wilson, but the 1965 Finance Act doesn’t endear the Labour government to everyone.
-In an attempt to make things a little bit clearer than mud, Martins offers this handy guide, along with the services of its tax departments, whose charges – by today’s standards – appear to be something of a bargain!
+In an attempt to make things a little bit clearer than mud, Martins offers this handy guide, along with the services of its tax departments, whose charges – by today’s standards at least – appear to be something of a bargain!

 WHY NOT ALSO VISIT THESE PAGES

 HOW do I know my Code Number is right?
 Can I be certain that I get all the allowances I am entitled to?
 If I sell my holiday bungalow, how much Capital Gains Tax will I have to pay?
 How much tax will I have to pay on my wife's part-time earnings?
 Can I recover any tax on my dividends from the USA?
 Very likely you have wondered yourself about questions like these.
 With Income Tax becoming more complicated every year, thousands of ordinary people in every walk of life find themselves faced with similar problems.
 And a great many of these problems are solved with the help of Martins Bank.
 Whether you have a large income or only modest means, you could benefit from the help Martins can give you.
 Nor will you find it expensive.
 Whatever your position, you could find it very well worth while seeing how Martins could help.
 This booklet explains some of the most frequently asked-about points concerning personal Income Tax.
 If you would like to know more, the Manager of your Branch will be happy to help you.